lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-04-02-Induction_Fetzer.md

 that covers specific aspects such as word length (32-bit or 64-bit) and memory capacity, while assuming that it executes C and other languages correctly.
-Most of the time they are not planning for failures in the hardware, the operating system or the C compiler.
+Most of the time they are not planning for failures in the hardware, the operating system or the C compiler, even though computers can overheat and components melt.
 When verifying a security architecture, the underlying encryption primitives are typically assumed to be unbreakable: validating them is a separate task.